Trump insists he's free of virus, ready for campaign trail

 Saskia Popescu, an infectious disease epidemiologist at George Mason University, said the tight time frame laid out by the White House made it appear that “they’re really just pushing to get him out of isolation” and back to campaigning.

 Trump will follow the Florida rally with trips to Pennsylvania and Iowa on subsequent days.
-The White House has steadfastly refused to say when his last negative test was before his October 2 diagnosis, raising questions as to how frequently the president was tested and if he potentially was carrying the virus for days before it was detected, potentially including his first debate two days earlier with Democrat Joe Biden.
+The White House has steadfastly refused to release detailed information about lung scans taken while Trump was hospitalized or say when his last negative test was before his Oct.
+2 diagnosis, raising questions as to how frequently the president was tested and if he potentially was carrying the virus for days before it was detected.

 The president had not been seen in public — other than in White House-produced videos — since his return last Monday from Walter Reed National Military Medical Center, where he received experimental treatments for the coronavirus.